stellar/soroban-quest/quests/1-hello-world/README.md

 - The [Soroban CAP][cap] (and the related sub-CAPs) outline the design choices and implementations of the Soroban smart contract platform.
 (Heads-up: these documents can be quite technical.)
-- The Soroban documentation contains a number of [basic][basic-tut] and [advanced][advanced-tut] tutorials that can help you wrap your mind around even more of the concepts and ideas Soroban is built on.
+- The Soroban documentation contains a number of [tutorials][tutorials] that can help you wrap your mind around even more of the concepts and ideas Soroban is built on.
 - You can learn more about the [contract lifecycle][contract-lifecycle] in the Soroban documentation.
 There are tons of great articles here, and you should read through as many of them as you can!